barryclark/jekyll-now/_posts/2016-08-24-summary-paypal-innersource.md

 * Training of trusted committers
   * keeper of the flame
   * not everybody will be good at this (rotating)
-  * its all about mentorship (legacy? do you have kids? did you come here alone?)
+  * its all about mentorship (did you get that far by yourself?)
     * what mentor do you want to be
     * growing a new culture
 	* do it a sprint at the time